cgarbin/cgarbin.github.io/_posts/2021-04-10-machine-learning-but-not-understanding.md

 The neural network we just trained fails in the same way the first neural network failed.
 This neural network...

 {% epigraph "(...) lack(s) a grasp of the rich meanings humans bring to bear in perception, language, and reasoning.
 This lack of understanding is clearly revealed by the un-humanlike errors these systems can make; by their difficulties with abstracting and transferring what they have learned; by their lack of commonsense knowledge;"
-"Melanie Mitchell" "Artifical Intelligence, a guide for thinking humans" %}
+"Melanie Mitchell" "Artificial Intelligence, a guide for thinking humans" %}

 In this case, the neural network is very likely learning not from the shape, but from the background {% sidenote '' 'A case of [spurious correlation](https://arxiv.org/abs/1907.02893).' %}.
 It is assuming that a darker background means "triangle" because it doesn't really understand the concept of what makes a triangle a triangle.